Skip to content

 Key Findings

-• C2LIP is the only method that ranks highly across all benchmarks: Hard-negative methods (NegCLIP/DAC) suffer severe degradation on zero-shot/retrieval tasks (ImageNet dropping to 40–55%), whereas C2LIP incurs only a 2.6% drop (76.1→73.5).
+• C2LIP is the only method ranking highly across all benchmarks: Hard negative methods (NegCLIP/DAC) suffer from severe degradation in zero-shot/retrieval (ImageNet dropping to 40-55%), whereas C2LIP drops only 2.6% (76.1→73.5).

-• Fine-tuning on CC3M alone provides limited compositional gains (SigLIP ft: 70.0→71.5), but adding C2LIP's concept losses yields a substantial jump to 75.0.
+• CC3M fine-tuning alone provides limited gains for compositionality (SigLIP ft only 70.0→71.5), but adding C2LIP concept losses results in a jump to 75.0.

-• The parameter-free cross-modal attention pooling is critical — it propagates gradient signals directly to pre-pooling feature representations, enabling the encoder to internally learn binding.
+• Non-parametric cross-modal attention pooling is critical—it transmits gradient signals directly to pre-pooled features, enabling internal binding.

 Highlights & Insights

-• Minimalist design: No additional learnable parameters, no inference overhead, only 5 epochs of fine-tuning, and no dependency on LLMs or text-to-image models — only spaCy noun-phrase extraction and standard attention operations are required.
+• Minimalist Design: No additional learnable parameters, no inference overhead, fine-tuned in only 5 epochs, and requires no LLMs or T2I models.
+Uses only spaCy for noun phrase extraction and standard attention operations.

-• Generality: Although validated on SigLIP, the methodology is applicable in principle to any CLIP-like model.
+• Generality: Validated on SigLIP, but the principle applies to any CLIP-like model.

 Limitations & Future Work

-• ImageNet zero-shot classification drops by 2.6%; the authors attribute this to the narrow training data domain and a conflict between scene-centric representations and ImageNet's object-centric task, yet this trade-off remains incompletely resolved.
+• ImageNet zero-shot classification decreased by 2.6%.
+The authors attribute this to the narrow training data domain and a conflict between scene-centric representations and ImageNet's object-centric tasks, which remains a trade-off.

-• Fine-tuning is conducted only on CC3M (3M scale); performance at larger data scales has not been validated.
+• Fine-tuned only on CC3M (3M scale); performance on larger datasets remains unverified.

-• The quality of noun-phrase extraction via spaCy is bounded by the accuracy of the NLP tool.
+• Noun phrase extraction quality is limited by the accuracy of the spaCy NLP tool.

-• Effects on ViT-L and larger models remain unexplored.
+• Effects on ViT-L and larger models have not been explored.

-• The cross-modal attention pooling is used only during training; whether applying it at inference time could further improve concept-level retrieval is an open question.
+• Cross-modal attention pooling is only used during training; would using it during inference further improve concept-level retrieval?

-• vs. NegCLIP/DAC: Hard-negative methods can achieve strong performance on specific benchmarks (DAC reaches 93.7 on SugarCrepe Add), but severely degrade zero-shot capability (ImageNet: 51.1).
-C2LIP achieves consistently strong performance across all tasks.
+• vs NegCLIP/DAC: Hard negative methods can be strong on specific benchmarks (DAC achieves 93.7 on SugarCrepe Add) but severely damage zero-shot capabilities (ImageNet 51.1).
+C2LIP is balanced across all tasks.

-• vs. CLIC: CLIC performs well on SugarCrepe++ Swap-I2T but extremely poorly on text-only (TOT) tasks, indicating that its text encoder has not genuinely learned compositionality.
+• vs CLIC: CLIC performs well on SugarCrepe++ Swap-I2T but poorly on text-only (TOT) tasks, suggesting its text encoder has not truly learned compositionality.

-• vs. Assouel et al.: That work also uses cross-attention for concept binding but requires LLM-based scene graph decomposition and multiple forward passes, incurring high training and inference costs; C2LIP requires no additional parameters or forward passes.
+• vs Assouel et al.: They also use cross-attention for binding but require LLM scene graph decomposition and multiple forward passes, resulting in high training and inference costs.
+C2LIP is non-parametric and requires no extra forward passes.

 Rating

-• Novelty: ⭐⭐⭐⭐ — Root-cause analysis is insightful and the solution is elegant and concise, though the overall direction is not entirely unexpected.
+• Novelty: ⭐⭐⭐⭐ Deep root cause analysis and an elegant, simple solution, though the idea is not entirely unexpected.

-• Experimental Thoroughness: ⭐⭐⭐⭐⭐ — Full coverage of compositionality, zero-shot, retrieval, and fine-grained retrieval with fair comparisons against numerous baselines.
+• Experimental Thoroughness: ⭐⭐⭐⭐⭐ Covers compositionality, zero-shot, retrieval, and fine-grained retrieval with fair baseline comparisons.

-• Writing Quality: ⭐⭐⭐⭐⭐ — Textbook-level clarity in problem formulation and experimental design.
+• Writing Quality: ⭐⭐⭐⭐⭐ Textbook-level writing with clear problem definitions and rigorous experimental design.

-• Value: ⭐⭐⭐⭐⭐ — An extremely practical post-training approach with zero inference overhead, directly applicable to industrial deployment.
+• Value: ⭐⭐⭐⭐⭐ Extremely practical post-training solution with zero inference overhead, directly applicable to industrial scenarios.